jalynkyrgyz/Mega-Bosster-First-Week/README.md

 7. Eighth task with counters of increment and decrement placed in branch "counter-react".

 8. Ninth task with counters and auto decrement placed in branch "modernised-counter-react".
-This task has been accomplished with some defects.
+This task has been merged from the branch "counter-react"